-The Nova Scotia Agricultural College offers a program of studies designed to prepare high school graduates for entrance to the Technician courses.
+The Nova Scotia Agricultural College offers a program of studies designed to prepare high school graduates for entrance to the technician courses.
 Only persons who have been out of school for at least one year will be considered.
-The period of study will be from early January until late April (see sessional dates for 1985-86 session).
+The period of study will be from early January until late April (see sessional dates for 1986-87 session).

-Candidates may be considered who lack entrance requirements in up to three subjects.
+Candidates may be considered who lack entrance requirements for the technician courses in up to three subjects.
 All applicants with academic admission requirements must present themselves for a selection interview when invited.
 The following is the syllabus of subjects for the Pre-Tech semester:

+MP01 Pre-Tech Mathematics

-MPO1 Pre-Tech Mathematics CS01 Pre-Tech Chemistry H01 Language Development FB01 The Agricultural Industry B01 Pre-Tech Biology
+CS01 Pre-Tech Chemistry

+H01 Language Development

+EB01 The Agricultural Industry

+B01 Pre-Tech Biology